 Baby Burrito Wraps

 Burrito wraps the babies securely with their arms locked in or left out.
 These wraps prevent the startle reflex and keep the babies comfortable.
 Additionally, they provide warmth and reduce their overall crying time.
-Hence, you get your time to photograph their cuteness.
+Hence, you get time to photograph their cuteness.
 As a newborn photographer, you have to practice the art of wrapping in different ways.
 Some of these include:

 - Middle Twist wrap